Healthdirect Free Australian health advice you can count on.

 What are the symptoms of cataracts?

-Cataracts don’t generally cause pain but the symptoms, such as sensitivity to light, may cause discomfort.
+Cataracts don’t generally cause pain.
+However, some symptoms such as sensitivity to light may cause you discomfort.

-When cataracts are advanced, the pupil of the eye may appear grey or white.
+When cataracts are advanced, the pupil of your eye may appear grey or white.

 What causes cataracts?

-Cataracts are caused by changes to the lens of your eye, mostly associated with ageing and exposure to ultraviolet light.
+Cataracts are caused by changes to the lens of your eye.
+The main causes are ageing and exposure to ultraviolet (UV) light.

 Cataracts develop when proteins in the lens are damaged and clump together.
-This reduces the amount of light that can pass through the lens to the retina, which leads to a loss of vision.
+This reduces the amount of light that can pass through the lens to your retina.
+This is what cause the loss of sight.

 • a family history of cataracts